cipherproject/cipherproject.github.io/README.md

 ## Quick Start

-You don't need to install anything - just open the site above.
+No need to install anything - just open the demo site above.

 Alternatively, if you want to run the demo locally: